wryandginger/esphome_zigbee_projects/README.md

    Note: No WiFi or OTA are available so any flashing has to be done via USB.
 Press and hold the button as you plug in the USB cable if you need to get into the bootloader.

 # Pairing to a Zigbee Network
 The device should then pair to ZHA right away.
 I don’t have Z2M, so you’ll have to test this, but I believe this would work just fine.
-If you can test, please tell me if this code does or does not work on Z2M, Hue, or any other hub you might have access to.

 By default these YAML files configure your C6 module as a router, but you can disable that line and make this an end device, but if you're going to keep it powered all the time as a lamp making this a repeater is a good idea, I think.
 These work fine as repeaters, but their range isn’t great.